 Statistical Analysis

 We assessed the relationship between diet quality measures and all-cause and cause-specific mortality using Cox Proportional Hazards models.
+This was an out-of-sample validation analysis performed on the n = 1426 subjects not used to extract the dietary patterns.
 We implemented several model specifications for the conditional log hazard function to assess the robustness of our results (Equations 1-4).

 λt zki, vi)=λ0texpk=1K-1βkzki+γvi (1)